dotJEM/json-index/README.md

 ```

 Note that `$id` is a GUID, but this is obmitted with `...` in the above for readability.
 This is a strategy that can be replaced with e.g. a more simple int/long strategy.
 The name of reserved fields like `$id` and `$contentType` can also be configured with other strategies enabling a high degree of flexibility.

+This is a Work in progress and many lessons has been learned for the first version which the a next version will use.